vaniadimova/crudmer/README.md

 # crud mern application with auth

-# set goals annd users / mongoDB
+# set goals and users / mongoDB